 What putters professional disc golfers use?

-We’ve compiled a list of professionals disc golf players and what kind of putters they use.
+I’ve compiled a list of professional disc golf players and what kind of putters they use.
 Check it out here!